jdavis/jdavis.github.com/_posts/2014-07-26-oh-my-zsh-is-a-disease-antigen-is-the-vaccine.md

 before blindly proceeding.
 It is a simple fix but would make the user experience a bit nicer.

-Also, if a repository is private, which is what I do to manage sensitive information like IP's of my servers and other private things, it will try to download it every time a shell is opened up.

-A more sane alternative is to check if permissions are required and instead of trying to download it every single time, just keep a list of ones that aren't accessible due to permission.
-Then once the user is ready (say after they have setup their GitHub private keys and loaded ssh-agent), the user could then try to reinstall all the plugins that failed.

 ### Automatic Downloading is a Mess

 In addition to the errors that you get when Git isn't installed, every time you open a new shell, it will automatically try to download any missing plugins.

-This goes with the above points but it would be great to turn this off.
+This goes with the above point but it would be great to turn this off.
 I'd argue it should be off by default as well.

+Also, if a repository is private, which is what I do to manage sensitive information like IP's of my servers and other private things, it will try to download it every time a shell is opened up.

+This happens on new machines until I get a SSH key in place.
+The constant errors popping up is quite frustrating.

+A more sane alternative is to check if permissions are required and instead of trying to download it every single time, just keep a list of ones that aren't accessible due to permission.
+Then the user can download them when they are ready (say after they have setup their GitHub private keys and loaded ssh-agent) instead of the constant errors.

 ### Version Locking